dcos-terraform/terraform-azurerm-lb-masters/README.md

 Azure LB Masters
 ============
-This module create a load balancer to acces the masters externally.
+This module create a load balancer to access the masters externally.

 EXAMPLE
 -------